FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 }
 ```

-The main idea here is that the `SingletonComponent` is the parent and `ActivityComponent` is it's child, so we have to make sure of that, now inside our `SingletonComponent` we need to provide the factory that creates `ActivityComponent`.
+The main idea here is that the `SingletonComponent` is the parent and `ActivityComponent` is it's child.
+We have to make sure of that, now inside our `SingletonComponent` we provide the factory that creates `ActivityComponent`.

 Since we mentioned that `ActivityComponent` is a child, that means every module and instance annotated with `@BindsInstance` would be available inside the `ActivityComponent` as well, since it's like `ActivityComponent` inherited from `SingletonComponent` and everything annotated with `@BindsInstance` is available to play with even as a child.